codesharedot/dex-price/README.md

-# contents-protocol price
+# metahash price

-Gets the contents-protocol price with Python (from JSON).
+Gets the metahash price with Python (from JSON).

 https://pythonbasics.org